e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Aurora Serpent.md

 Ecology:

 The magnetic energy that makes up the Aurora Serpent is thought to be connected to the chaotic and ever-changing nature of the Elemental Chaos.
 This connection gives the species a unique and unpredictable quality, making it a valuable source of power for the Gnomish airships.
-Despite this, the loss of the species is a blow to the ecosystem of the Elemental Chaos, and its extinction would be a tragedy for the world of Majara.
+Despite this, the loss of the species is a blow to the ecosystem of the Elemental Chaos, and its extinction would be a tragedy for the world of [[Majara]].